 - Insurers set claim reserves and try to settle claims within that predicted dollar amount.

-- The person with the true authority might not know or understand your claim’s value.
+- The person with the proper authority might not know or understand your claim’s value.

 - The person doing the negotiations can only negotiate with the authority granted by a manager or someone else with authority.